Swag-Messiah1/q4/README.md

 '''

-1. The Chart is going to be done by May 1st
+1. The Chart is going to be done by May 1st - need to learn and develop a chart with CSV spreadsheets import.
 2. The data will be imported into the chart by May 8th
 3. The feature of creating a way to continusely import data will be done by End of May to early June